pojome/wp-linker/README.md

 * Indonesian (id_ID) - YiiBooster

 <h4>Contributions:</h4>
 Would you like to like to contribute to Linker?
 You are more than welcome to submit your pull requests on the [GitHub repo](https://github.com/KingYes/wp-linker).
-Also, if you have any notes about the code, please open a ticket on ths issue tracker.
+Also, if you have any notes about the code, please open a ticket on the issue tracker.

 ## Installation ##